Welcome to the 1958 National Child Development Study

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.

 If you can’t find the help you need on our surveys and documentation pages, please contact email@example.com

-If you have queries regarding downloading the data, please contact the UK Data Archive at the UK Data Service.
+If you have queries regarding downloading the data, please contact the UK Data Service.